match-ROS/match_student_code/student_code/005_FormationLayer/formation_layer/README.md

 To add the formation_layer to the global costmap of mir robot as a plugin:
 * Go to the robot navigation package `match_mobile_robotics/mir/mir_navigation`
-* In the global costmap paramter file `config/Costmap/costmap_global_params.yaml`, add the formation layer as a plugin :
+* In the global costmap paramter file `config/Costmap/costmap_global_params.yaml`, add the formation layer as a plugin, as follows :

   `plugins:`